GioF71/squeezelite-docker/README.md

 ## News

+### Initial support for Bluetooth

+See [this discussion](https://github.com/GioF71/squeezelite-docker/discussions/242) for more details.

 ### Squeezelite R2 variant

 Since 2024-01-19 (see issue [#268](https://github.com/GioF71/squeezelite-docker/issues/268)) I am including builds for [Squeezelite R2](https://github.com/marcoc1712/squeezelite-R2), only in alsa mode.